404kacper/Contact-keeper/README.md

-# Live version of this app used to be on Heroku😥 as of may 2023 heroku is no longer free
+# Live version of this app can be found on netlify - website link of this repo.

 ###### Description:

-This is a full stack MERN app kept in monolith structure - used to manage contacts.
+This is a full stack MERN app kept in monolith structure - with the purpose of serving as a digital address book.

+## Production build:

+<b>Backend</b> hosted on: [render](https://render.com/) - as a webservice<br>
+<b>Frontend</b> hosted on: [netlify](https://www.netlify.com/) - as a static website

+## Technologies:

+- JWT - authentication and session persistance.
-Technologies: JWT authentication, React hooks & context.
+- React - hooks & context .
+- Css - custom stylesheet.